not-poma/lazyshell/README.md

 [ -f ~/.lazyshell.zsh ] && source ~/.lazyshell.zsh
 ```

 After that restart your shell.
-You can invoke the completion with ALT+G hotkey.
+You can invoke the completion with ALT+G hotkey and explanation with ALT+E.

+Note: if you're on macOS and your terminal prints `©` when you press the hotkey, it means the OS intercepts the key combination first and you need to disable this behavior.

 ## Alternate Key Bindings